gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 His wife pulled another thistle from the ground.
 "Just like always–let's not fight, let's not disagree, let's try to see *their* side.
-Maybe it's time you started seeing *our* side for once."
+Maybe it's time you saw *our* side for once."

 Erileine held her breath as her father stood up and brushed his hands clean.
 "Yes, well," he said uncertainly.
 "So what can you tell us